Gamma has established processes to consider the interests of all of its stakeholders systematically which are set out in detail below.

 Sharing in the success of Gamma’s business growth

-As well as providing long-term incentive schemes which offer options to key employees, Gamma is keen to ensure that all employees who would like to be shareholders can do so in a tax-efficient way.
-In the UK Gamma has an optional Save As You Earn (‘SAYE’) scheme which allows eligible employees to acquire shares and a Share Incentive Plan (‘SIP’) to allow employees to buy shares on a monthly basis.
-In 2021 34% (2020: 43%, 2019: 47%) of eligible employees chose to participate in the SAYE scheme, with options being granted over 155,514 (2020: 345,953, 2019: 377,800) shares.
-The Gamma share schemes have been extended to Mission Labs and there remains a desire to extend the plan out to the European subsidiaries.
+Gamma is keen to ensure that all employees who would like to be shareholders can do so in a tax-efficient way.
+In the UK Gamma has an optional Save As You Earn (“SAYE”) scheme which allows eligible employees to acquire shares and a Share Incentive Plan (“SIP”) to allow employees to buy shares on a monthly basis.
+In 2022 29% (2021: 34%, 2020: 43%) of eligible employees chose to participate in the SAYE scheme, with options being granted over 257,201 (2021: 155,514, 2020: 345,953) shares.
+The Gamma share schemes have been extended to Mission Labs.
+Gamma also provides long-term incentive schemes which offer options to key employees.

 Health and safety

-A quarterly report is provided to the Board that outlines accidents, updates regarding health and safety initiatives, and relevant metrics such as contact made to the Mental Health First Aiders.
+A quarterly report is provided to the Board that includes accident statistics, updates regarding health and safety initiatives, and other relevant metrics such as contact made to the Mental Health First Aiders.

 Skills and talent